-Level: beginner to intermediate
+Level: beginner to advanced

-Join tracker and wilderness veteran of thirty years, Cliff Seruntine, and learn to speak the language of the land during a two day guided tracking course in the field.
+Join tracker and wilderness veteran of thirty years, Cliff Seruntine, and learn to speak the language of the land during a three day guided tracking course in the field.
 Camp in provided tipis or lean-to’s and enjoy some fine tales over the campfire.

 Course Description: Animals speak in all kinds of ways, even if they don’t use the spoken word.
 Their language is honest and straightforward–communicated in what they do, where they go, and what they leave behind.

 In this two day and one night course, students will wander the expansive woods and glades around Twa Corbies Hollow and learn to identify the tracks of various wildlife that may include white tail deer, moose, coyotes, black bears, fishers, martens, foxes, squirrels, beavers and more.
 They will learn how to identify game trails, how to identify tracks, how to interpret droppings and learn where animals have been spending their time, what they’ve been eating and what they’e been doing.
 They will learn to put the various clues of the land together to determine age of trails and the lifeways of animals.
 They will learn to cast tracks with plaster and how to shoot useful photographs of tracks and other spoor.
 And they will learn how to camouflage themselves and take advantage of cover to observe and photograph wildlife.